minalmahajan29/git-tutorial-begin/readme.txt

-#This is the best repository out there
+This is the best repository out there

 The best ways are:
 -Eat
--sleep
+-Sleep
 -Code
 -Repeat

+THANK YOU